 A clearly demarcated swelling in the region of the posterior elbow tip is the classic finding.
 It has been described as having the appearance of a 'goose egg'.
 The area may be tender to palpation, with redness and warmth, particularly if infection is present.
 Skin inspection may reveal contusion or abrasion if there was recent injury.

-The range of movement of the joint is usually normal but may be limited at the end of flexion, due to pain.
+The range of movement of the joint is usually normal but may be limited at the end of flexion, due to pain from compression of the bursa.
 Unusual restriction of active or passive movement with a history of trauma raises the suspicion of fracture of the olecranon process.

 Other joints should be examined for signs of crystal arthropathy or of systemic inflammatory processes such as rheumatoid arthritis (eg, rheumatic nodules).